 Studying the structural intricacies of buildings and the NYC subway is also a profound way to study human relationships and behavior.
 Beneath the concrete lies another city, saturated with peculiarities of people that make it something of its own.
 I pay close attention while observing passengers in this intimate setting, and I see the ways our physical and digital worlds harmonize.
 People become shut off from others, yet; they find themselves close to one another, bodies pressed against each other, and strangers embrace.
 I am fascinated at how the full spectrum of humanity and our habits become apparent within the tunnels.
 The train allows me to learn about the people I am surrounded by — fleeting glances move between passengers, all at once we are in our own world and then part of something more substantial.
-What results on the canvas is an archive of observations gathered over time, brimming with contradictions of intimacy and separateness of people, fueled by the frantic energy of the urban environment.
+What results on the canvas is an archive of observations gathered over time.

 Copyright © 2019 Sean Flood - All Rights Reserved.